amalkong/ajax-gallery-paginator/README.md

 // Add a title for display purposes
 $title = isset($_REQUEST["title"]) ? $_REQUEST["title"] : "Android Gallery";
 ```
-Save changes and open <index.php> a browser
+Save changes and open the <index.php> file in a browser.